thismarioperez/thismarioperez-www/_home/1-welcome.md

 ---
 ---

-# This Mario Perez is a Web Developer.
+# I'm a Web Developer based out of Lakeland, FL.
-There’s a million people with my name.
+There’s a million people who share my name.
 I’m *this one*.